- Present status and actual results

 General situation of heavy ion radiotherapy

-A sharp increase in the number of patients, due to approval as advanced medical technology and the establishment of short-term treatment
+A sharp increase in the number of patients, due to insurance coverage and the establishment of short-term treatment

-As of March of 2019, the QST Hospital ( the Hospital of the National Institute of Radiological Sciences) had treated 11,834 patients with the HIMAC heavy ion radiotherapy system since the beginning of clinical research in 1994.
+As of March of 2019, the QST Hospital (the Hospital of the National Institute of Radiological Sciences) had treated 11,834 patients (more than 15,500 as of end of 2023) with the HIMAC heavy ion radiotherapy system since the beginning of clinical research in 1994.
 In recent years, more and more patients have been enrolled, in the context of the following three situations: (1) in 2003, heavy ion radiotherapy was approved as a "highly advanced medical technology" (now called "advanced medical technology") by the national government; (2) an irradiation method was established that enabled smooth treatment; and (3) the medical characteristics of heavy ion beams were clarified, which resulted in the treatment fraction and period per patient being substantially reduced.

-The current therapeutic facilities are the Hospital of QST Hospital ; Hyogo Ion Beam Medical Center (carbon [heavy ion] radiotherapy began in 2002) ; Gunma University Heavy Ion Medical Center ; Kyushu International Heavy Ion Beam Therapy Center (SAGA HIMAT) (treatment began in 2013) ; Kanagawa Cancer Center (opened in 2015) ; and Osaka Heavy Ion Therapy Center (opened in 2018).
-A total of more than 29,000 patients have been treated at these six facilities.
+The current therapeutic facilities are the QST Hospital ; Hyogo Ion Beam Medical Center (carbon [heavy ion] radiotherapy began in 2002) ; Gunma University Heavy Ion Medical Center (treatment began in 2010) ; Kyushu International Heavy Ion Beam Therapy Center (SAGA HIMAT) (treatment began in 2013) ; Kanagawa Cancer Center (opened in 2015) ; Osaka Heavy Ion Therapy Center (opened in 2018) ; and East Japan Heavy Ion Center, Yamagata University Faculty of Medicine (opened in 2021).
+A total of more than 43,000 patients have been treated at these seven facilities.

 Change in the number of patients treated at the QST Hospital (June 1994 to March 2019)